ascon/simpleserial-ascon/README.md

 be reproduced by performing the following steps:

 - Make sure this repository is checked out in the `hardware/victims/firmware` folder of your chipwhisperer installation.
-- Make sure the `jupyter/*.ipynb` scripts are located in the `jupyter` folder of your chipwhisperer installation.
+- Make sure the `jupyter/ascon_sca.ipynb` script is located in the `jupyter` folder of your chipwhisperer installation.
-- Run the shared simpleserial interface jupyter script `jupyter/ascon_sca_sss.ipynb`.
+- Run the shared simpleserial interface jupyter script `jupyter/ascon_sca.ipynb`.

 The masked software interface follows the
 [Call for Protected Software Implementations](https://cryptography.gmu.edu/athena/LWC/Call_for_Protected_Software_Implementations.pdf)